-1. 2. (d) Inspiring other to follow (b) When people act as leaders, their roles are always clearly defined and 6. (b) The personal characteristics and qualities that distinguish leaders from non-leaders established 7. (c) Situational variables 3. (d) unofficial leadership is just as 8. (d) The Path-Goal Theory important as formal authority 9. (c) The manner in which the leader 4. (d) Leadership and management makes decisions coexistence 10. (d) Propose a better future vision than 5.
+(b) The personal characteristics and 1. (d) Inspiring other to follow 6. qualities that distinguish leaders from 2. (b) When people act as leaders, their non-leaders roles are always clearly defined and established 7. (c) Situational variables (d) unofficial leadership is just as 8. (d) The Path-Goal Theory important as formal authority 9. (c) The manner in which the leader (d) Leadership and management makes decisions coexistence 10. (d) Propose a better future vision than 5.
 Integrity the current one.